 Zenon virus removal guide

-Zenon is a piece of malicious software, classified as a clipper.
+Zenon is malicious software classified as a 'clipper'.
 The primary functionality of this malware is stealing outgoing transfers from digital currency wallets.
-It does so by replacing the addresses of recipient cryptocurrency wallets and other e-wallets with those under possession of cyber criminals using Zenon.
-Furthermore, this clipper has significant anti-detection and anti-analysis abilities.
-The Zenon clipper is deemed to be a highly dangerous program.
+It does this by replacing the addresses of recipient cryptocurrency wallets and other e-wallets with those under possession of cyber criminals using Zenon.
+Furthermore, this clipper has significant anti-detection and anti-analysis capabilities.
+The Zenon clipper is classified as a highly dangerous program.
 Therefore, its infections must be eliminated immediately upon detection.

-The Zenon clipper targets outgoing transactions from/to: Bitcoin, Dash, Doge Coin, Etherum, Lite Coin, Monero and Zcash cryptowallets.
-Other digital wallets that are similarly targeted include: Payeer, Qiwi, Ripple, Yandex Money, WMR, WMU and WMZ.
-As mentioned in the introduction, the malicious program stealthily transfers the outgoing (potentially, incoming) transactions by replacing the addresses of the receiving e-wallets.
+The Zenon clipper targets outgoing transactions to and from Bitcoin, Dash, Doge Coin, Etherum, Lite Coin, Monero and Zcash cryptowallets.
+Other digital wallets that are similarly targeted include Payeer, Qiwi, Ripple, Yandex Money, WMR, WMU and WMZ.
+As mentioned, the malicious program stealthily transfers the outgoing (potentially, incoming) transactions by replacing the addresses of the receiving e-wallets.
 It can also disrupt trades on the Steam video game digital distribution service.
 Zenon intercepts the exchanges by replacing Steam trade links.
 Additionally, this clipper can display fake error messages.
-It has the ability to detect whether it is run on a virtual machine and operate accordingly to the findings.
-Another of the clipper's functionalities is disablement of Windows SmartScreen - anti-phishing/anti-malware component of Microsoft products.
-The Windows Task Manager can likewise be disabled to ensure that the malicious program's process is not terminated.
-The malware is also lightweight (100-200 kb size), hence it does not put a strain on system resources, thereby raising no suspicion as the device's operation and response time is unlikely to be altered.
-These are but some of Zenon's features, which ensure its persistence and complicate detection.
-If it is suspected/known that Zenon clipper (or other malware) has already infected the system - an anti-virus must be used to remove it without delay.
+It has the capability to detect whether it is run on a virtual machine and operate accordingly to the findings.
+Another of the clipper's functionality is to disable Windows SmartScreen, an anti-phishing/anti-malware component of Microsoft products.
+Windows Task Manager can likewise be disabled to ensure that the malicious program's process is not terminated.
+The malware is also lightweight (100-200 KB size) and, hence, does not put a strain on system resources.
+Therefore, it is unlikely to raise suspicion, as the device's operation and response time is often unaffected.
+These are just some of Zenon's features, which ensure its persistence and complicate detection.
+If it is suspected/known that Zenon clipper (or other malware) has already infected the system, use anti-virus software to remove it without delay.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|